 Ballezzi has made Parx horsemen a personal commitment that he will continue to be the strongest voice in the racing industry for the right of each and every horseman and horsewoman to conduct his or her business on a fair and level playing field, and ensure that all Parx horsemen will receive the maximum benefit and protection in purse distribution, live racing days, stall allocations, pension benefits, health care, backside improvements, and individual rights and privileges that the racing industry can offer.

-Steven A. Appel, DDS, First Vice President, Owner/Director
+Dr. Steven A. Appel, DDS, 1st Vice President

 Kathleen DeMasi, Trainer/Director